harsadas/drum-kit/README.md

 # Fun drum-kit player
 ### This is a simple drum kit game/player.Here i have added the different drums with associoated sounds.
-## Just adding more features to it
+## Just updating the project and will add more features